rezamobaraki/django-social-network/README.md

 ![python](icon.jpg)

-Hello friends of this [Mr.Rezoo](https://www.linkedin.com/in/mrrezoo/)
+Hello friends of this [Reza Mobaraki](https://www.linkedin.com/in/rezamobaraki/)

 ## Table of contents